wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Add exclusion clause to accordion to avoid collision with JetPack social sharing headings
-= 1.3 =
+* Prevent activation of Genesis Club Pro when Genesis Club Lite is activated = 1.3 =
 * Added a mobile responsive top bar for your marketing messages
 * Enhanced mobile responsive hamburger menus can slide into view on the left and right as well as below